Skip to main content

 INSIDE THE MONUMENT

-When in operation, the elevator ride up 500 feet to the observation deck takes approximately 70 seconds.
+When in operation, the elevator rides up 500 feet to the observation deck takes approximately 70 seconds.
 During that time, a National Park Ranger provides facts and commentary.
 After looking around the observation deck, visitors take the stairs down 10 feet to the Museum.
 After visiting the Museum, board the elevator to descend.
-The elevator ride takes 2 minutes and has commentary as well as slow-downs to see views of the Monument's interior.
+The elevator ride takes 2 minutes and has commentary as well as slowdowns to see views of the Monument's interior.

 FAQs